tedyapo/diode-computer/README.md

 # diode-computer
-Design filed for computer using only diodes as active elements
+Design files for computer using only diodes as active elements